My Husband Left Me: How To Move Forward In A Healthy Way After He Leaves

 Not everyone experiences a sudden “knowing” about the end of their relationship.
 The end of a relationship can come on dramatically and unexpectedly when a partner announces without warning that they want a divorce.
 The end of a marriage can also come as a gradual understanding between your partner and yourself, at which point the two of you decide to split amicably.
 Although every marriage is different, some classic signs that your marriage is truly over include:

 You and your partner are not interested in reconciliation.
 You cannot exist in marriage alone.
-If one or both of you is not interested in working on your relationship, it could be safe to assume that the marriage is over.
+If one or both of you are not interested in working on your relationship, it could be safe to assume that the marriage is over.

 Abuse is present.
 Abuse can take on many forms, and it has no place in a marriage relationship— or any other relationship.
 If abuse has gone on in your marriage, and it is either not addressed at all or has not been successfully addressed, your marriage might be over.
 Abuse is a clear sign of an unhealthy marriage, and neither partner deserves it.